Kranthi-Kumar-Gunji/Kranthi-Kumar-Gunji/README.md

 ## 🚀 About Me
 - 🎓 Master’s in Information Systems @ Cleveland State University (2023–2025)
 - 🛠 Skilled in **Python, SQL, Salesforce, Tableau, Power BI, SAP BODS, Informatica, AWS, Snowflake**
-- 🔄 Experienced in **ETL, data engineering, BI visualization, CRM customization, and cloud integration**
+- 🔄 Experienced in **ETL, data engineering, BI visualisation, CRM customisation, and cloud integration**
 - 📊 Passionate about using **data science and analytics** to turn raw data into actionable insights

 ---